sctwomey/automatic-fiesta/README.md

-# Challenge 12: Employee Tracker
+# Challenge 18: Social Network API

 ## Description
 This challenge requires the development of a social network API that uses a NoSQL database (MondoDB with Mongoose).
 This is so that the website can handle a large amount of unstructured data.
 The application will be a command line/terminal application that when invoked will start the server, syncing the Mongoose models with the MondoDB database.
 There are no seed file required for this application.